Sandakphu Trek 2026: Cost, Itinerary, Difficulty, Best Time

 Key Points of Sandakphu Trek

-• Shoes are the single most important piece of equipment
+• Trekking shoes are the most important piece of equipment and should be comfortable with good grip.

-• The backpack weight should not exceed 10 kg
+• The backpack weight should ideally not exceed 8–10 kg for a comfortable trekking experience.

-2. Walkie-talkies will be provided beforehand to trekkers in case of emergencies.
+• Walkie-talkies may be provided to trekkers for communication during emergencies.

 How to Reach Sandakphu Trek

-New Jalpaiguri Junction and Bagdogra Airport are well connected to most major cities in India.
-Trekkers are encouraged to research their mode of transport in advance to ensure a smooth arrival.
+• New Jalpaiguri Junction and Bagdogra Airport are well connected to major cities across India.

-• Our team will collect trekkers from fixed pickup points at airports, railway stations, and bus stands.
+• Pickup services are arranged from fixed points such as airports, railway stations, and bus stands.

-• Unless delayed, trekkers are advised to reach the pickup destinations at least 2 hours in advance.
+• Trekkers should reach the pickup location at least 2 hours in advance.

 img